skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 lands of the south.

 > This was a great battle.
 The players were backed by Alidian soldiers
-> and catapults, and I was going to throw handfuls of Grave Walkers at
+> and catapults, and I was going to throw handfuls of grave walkers at
 > them until everyone had gotten their fill of combat.
 It had been a
 > long stretch since we'd had a battle and we were due.
 >